mChandler92/problems/README.md

 # problems

 This repo showcases code that was created to solve specific problems pulled from LeetCode, HackerRank and CodeWars.
-These problems will demonstrate use of JavaScript unless otherwise noted.
+These problems will primarily demonstrate use of JavaScript with a focus on data structures and algorithms.
 Difficulty of these problems is currently "easy."